Market

 REMUNERATION RATIO OF THE DIRECTORS / KEY MANAGERIAL PERSONNEL (KMP) / EMPLOYEES:

-The information required pursuant to Section 197 read with Rule 5(2) and 5(3) of The Companies (Appointment and Remuneration of
+The information required pursuant to Section 197 read with Rule 5 of The Companies (Appointment and Remuneration of Managerial

-Directors is given in
+given in

 Annexure III which forms part of this Report.
-The statement showing the names of top ten employees in terms of
+The statement containing particulars of employees employed throughout the year

-more per annum and employees employed for part of the year and in receipt of remuneration of Rs.
-8.5 lacs or more per month, as required
+and in receipt of remuneration of Rs.
+1.02 crore or more per annum and employees employed for part of the year and in receipt of

-under Section 197(12) of the Companies Act, 2013, read with Rule 5(2) and 5(3) of the Companies (Appointment and Remuneration of
+remuneration of Rs.
+8.5 lacs or more per month, as required under Section 197(12) of the Companies Act, 2013, read with Rule 5 of the

-Managerial Personnel) Rules, 2014, forming part of this report and is available on the website of the Company, at
+Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, forming part of this report and is available on the

-In terms of Section 136 of the Act, the said annexure is open for inspection and any member interested in obtaining a copy of the same
+In terms of Section 136 of the Act, the said Annexure is open for inspection and any member interested in obtaining a copy of the same

 may write to the Company to e-mail id: